Roozbeh96/online-retail/README.md

 ## 6. Causal inference
 For the causal inference also we need to have treatment and control group.
 However, the test is not run in randomized way and we need to use previous experimental data(test can not be re run).
 Not randomizing the samples to control and treatment group my causes biased result and confonded by other parameters.
 In causal inference we are trying to infere by removing the effect of the confond parameters which comes from not randomized controled test(RCT).
+In the case we had here, the A/B test is done in Christmas time.
+So by default the sale is high.
+I know that if sale in treatment was high so the sale in control also should have been high, but the trained sales persons may had better performance in Christmas time.
+We want to see whether the results are affected by the season or not.